Agenda

 Golden Dome/Hypersonics and Missile Defense

-Hypersonic weapons, advanced interceptors, and air-breathing strike systems are redefining the future of missile defense and deterrence strategies.
-As these technologies evolve, they offer unprecedented capabilities to counter emerging threats and maintain strategic superiority.
-This panel will explore how next-generation missile defense systems are shaping 21st-century deterrence, from intercepting hypersonic threats to integrating advanced strike capabilities.
-Experts will discuss the implications of these advancements for global security, defense strategies, and maintaining military edge in an increasingly complex threat landscape.
+Hypersonic weapons, advanced interceptors, and air-breathing strike systems are redefining the future of missile defense and deterrence.
+As these technologies evolve, they offer powerful new capabilities to counter emerging threats and maintain strategic superiority.
+A key part of this shift is the Pentagon’s Golden Dome initiative, a multi-layered missile defense architecture designed to protect the U.S. homeland from ballistic, cruise, and hypersonic missiles.
+This panel will examine how programs like Golden Dome, combined with next-generation sensors, AI-driven decision-making, and advanced strike systems, are shaping the next era of deterrence.
+Experts will explore the impact of these developments on global security, defense strategy, and the ability to maintain a military edge in an increasingly complex threat environment.

-Hypersonic weapons, advanced interceptors, and air-breathing strike systems are redefining the future of missile defense and deterrence strategies.
-As these technologies evolve, they offer unprecedented capabilities to counter emerging threats and maintain strategic superiority.
-This panel will explore how next-generation missile defense systems are shaping 21st-century deterrence, from intercepting hypersonic threats to integrating advanced strike capabilities.
-Experts will discuss the implications of these advancements for global security, defense strategies, and maintaining military edge in an increasingly complex threat landscape.
+Hypersonic weapons, advanced interceptors, and air-breathing strike systems are redefining the future of missile defense and deterrence.
+As these technologies evolve, they offer powerful new capabilities to counter emerging threats and maintain strategic superiority.
+A key part of this shift is the Pentagon’s Golden Dome initiative, a multi-layered missile defense architecture designed to protect the U.S. homeland from ballistic, cruise, and hypersonic missiles.
+This panel will examine how programs like Golden Dome, combined with next-generation sensors, AI-driven decision-making, and advanced strike systems, are shaping the next era of deterrence.
+Experts will explore the impact of these developments on global security, defense strategy, and the ability to maintain a military edge in an increasingly complex threat environment.

 Masao Dahlgren